-1.3.2.
+1.3.1.
 Data Source

-The main data source would be secondary data base of BBS, Bangladesh Planning Commission, SME Foundation, Bangladesh bank, EPB, UN, World Bank and IMF.
+The main data source would be secondary data base of BBS, Bangladesh Planning Commission, SME Foundation, Bangladesh Bank, EPB, UN, World Bank and IMF.
 In spite of the limitations of data of BBS on manufacturing, we have relied heavily on BBS.
-We have used data of CMI and Economic Census of BBS to cover entire manufacturing sector.
-We have used data of SMEF in the groupings of micro, small, medium and large subsectors of manufacturing in six subsectors.
+We have used BBS data of CMI and Economic Census to cover entire manufacturing sector.
+We have used data of Small and Medium Enterprise Foundation (SMEF) in the groupings of micro, small, medium and large subsectors of manufacturing in six subsectors.
 There is no uniformity of definition of different size of manufacturing in between the regulatory agencies.
 We have taken the definition of BBS for analysis.

-1.3.3.
+1.3.2.
 Tools of Analysis